Jollywatt/typst-fletcher/src/main.typ

 /// - label-fill (bool, paint): The background fill for the label.
 If `true`,
 ///   defaults to the value of `crossing-fill`.
 If `false` or `none`, no fill is
 ///   used.
 If `auto`, then defaults to `true` if the label is covering the edge
 ///   (`label-side: center`).
 ///
 /// - stroke (stroke): Stroke style of the edge.
 Arrows scale with the stroke
 ///   thickness.
 ///
-/// - dash (dash type): The stroke's dash style.
+/// - dash (string): The stroke's dash style.
 This is also set by some mark
 ///   styles.
 For example, setting `marks: "<..>"` applies `dash: "dotted"`.
 ///
 /// - decorations (none, string, function): Apply a CeTZ path decoration to the
 ///   stroke.
 Preset options are `"wave"`, `"zigzag"`, and `"coil"` (which may
 ///   also be passed as convenience positional arguments), but a decoration